Terms of Reference and Membership 2019/20

 - Director of Human Resources

-- To approve any severance or other payments made to members of ULT and staff where salaries are in excess of £150k, taking into account the public sector pay cap and the CUC Higher Education Senior Staff Remuneration Code.
+e) To approve any severance or other payments made to members of EB and staff where salaries are in excess of £150k, taking into account the public sector pay cap and the CUC Higher Education Senior Staff Remuneration Code.

 Council – with full delegated powers to determine salary increases, bonuses and severance payments without reference to Council, unless it thinks fit.

-Constitution & Membershipa) The Chair of Council (Chair) (Dr B Towle)
+a) The Chair of Council (Chair) (Mr G Dixon)

-d) When the President and Vice-Chancellor’s salary is being considered, the role of Chair of the Remuneration Committee will transfer to the Treasurer for this item only
+d) When the President and Vice-Chancellor’s salary is being considered, the role of Chair of the Remuneration Committee will transfer to the Treasurer for this item only.
+In the absence of the Treasurer, the role of Chair will pass to another member of the Committee for this item only.

 b) The University’s Director of Human Resources will provide the secretary to the Committee.